-Annotated version of the Diagram from: Anon.
+Annotated version of the Diagram in: Anon.
 A Proposed Analytical Machine, Engineering, 20 Aug.
+1909.

-1909. - which shows an Inner (Multiplier) slide and the Outer (Multiplicand) Index slides (edge-on).
+This portrays an Inner (Multiplier) slide and the set of Outer (Multiplicand) Index slides (both edge-on), positioned to show how the number 813,200 is multiplied by the first digit of 9247.